NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Horba.md

 abilities_mid:
   - name: ""
   - name: "No Escape"
-    desc: "`pf2:r` (rage) **Trigger** A foe within Horba's reach attempts to move away from her\n**Effect** Horba keeps pace with the triggering foe.
+    desc: "`pf2:r` (rage) **Trigger** A foe within Horba's reach attempts to move away from her\n* * *\n\n**Effect** Horba keeps pace with the triggering foe.
 Horba Strides up to her Speed, following that foe and keeping it in reach throughout its movement until it stops moving or Horba has moved their full Speed."

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
     desc: "`pf2:r`  "